 At Daytona 24-hour race, two retirements followed with Michael Shank Racing's new car, the #60 Honda-powered Ligier JS P2.
 In 2015, the team started from pole but retired after 705 laps.
 Despite the retirement, they were classified as ninth in the classification.
 Allmendinger's co-drivers were John Pew, Oswaldo Negri and Matt McMurry.
 In 2016, Olivier Pla joined Allmendinger, Pew and Negri.
 This time, the race lasted 285 laps before retirement.

-In the 2016 NASCAR Sprint Cup Series season, AJ Allmendinger was competing for the third year in a row with JTG Daugherty Racing #47 Chevrolet SS.
+In the 2016 NASCAR Cup Series season, AJ Allmendinger competed for the third year in a row with JTG Daugherty Racing #47 Chevrolet SS.
 He finished 19th in the points, finishing best in the second place at Martinsville.
+He had similar results in 2017, finishing best in the third place at Daytona 500 and ending a season 27th in the points.